 Too Many Sewing Machines?
-Here's How to Choose the Right One
+How to Choose the Right One

-Check out these key factors to help you pick the sewing machine that fits your needs.
+Here are five key factors to consider when selecting a sewing machine that fits your needs.

 Select options and limit the number of products